the-Coding-Boot-Camp-at-UT/UTA-VIRT-BO-FSF-PT-06-2021-U-B/01-Class-Content/01-HTML-Git-CSS/04-Supplemental/professional-readme-guide/02-taNotes.md

 ## CSS Stuff!

 CSS has a lot of properties per tag, trying to write a summary of at least 2 tags would be this document extremely long.
-The purpose of this text is that I’m going to explain the syntax of CSS and I’m going to leave web references so you can visit them and practice in your spare time.In my opinion, CSS has two big areas.
+The purpose of this text is that I’m going to explain the syntax of CSS and I’m going to leave web references so you can visit them and practice in your spare time.
+In my opinion, CSS has two big areas.
 One is styling, that’s more about background colors, images, how big or small are the elements, how much margin, or padding those elements are going to have.
 The other one is about position, position is basically where the element is going to move and resides.

 The best tool for CSS is the browser.
 In chrome if you right click and select Inspect Element the browser is going to open an HTML and the element you selected at the moment.
 If you look in that new window (it could be down, left, right or in another window) you are going to see the css applied to it.
 This is a good way to learn patterns and try to apply it to your web pages.